The Work-Money-Life Snapshot

 At this stage of life, you have a serious career behind you and real decisions ahead.

-I built this after hitting the same wall myself, at the same stage of life.
-No infrastructure, no reliable map, and a growing sense that most people were working off outdated assumptions that are no longer true.
+I built this after hitting the same wall myself.
+No reliable map.
+No obvious next move.
+And a growing sense that many of the old assumptions are no longer true.

 I have a 30-year international career behind me.
 I've seen how these decisions get made, delayed, and avoided.